 Location: Adult Classroom 1 on the 2nd floor of Education Wing

-General Adult Class: Lessons from the Life of Joseph
+General Adult Class: Lessons on Faith

 Location: Portable A & B